James Gayle (linebacker): 2014 NFL draft

 Gayle, who was originally projected as a fourth or fifth round pick, was not selected in the 2014 NFL draft, despite a strong combine performance.
 Gayle himself said it was due to an injury he suffered from during the 2013 season.
 Gayle said he was upset that he fell undrafted because of his minor injury because he played with it throughout his whole Senior year.
 He also said it was understandable though, considering he missed the Senior Bowl with his bad shoulder.

 Tennessee Titans

 On May 12, 2014, it was reported Gayle signed with the Tennessee Titans as an undrafted free agent.
 He received shoulder surgery on June 12.

 Washington Redskins

-Gayle signed a futures contract with Washington on January 3, 2015.
+Gayle signed a futures deal with Washington on January 3, 2015.
 He was waived/injured on May 18.
 After going unclaimed by waivers, he was placed on the injured reserve list.

 On June 1, 2016, Gayle was waived by Washington.